-- · To prevent or control disease, injury or disability; - To report deaths; - To report child abuse or neglect; - To report abuse, neglect or exploitation of vulnerable adults; any suspicion of abuse, neglect, or exploitation of the elderly (age 60 or older), or a disabled adult with a diagnosed physical or mental impairment, must be reported; - To report reactions to medications or problems with products; - To notify individuals of recalls of products they may be using; - To notify an individual who may have been exposed to a disease or may be at risk for contracting or spreading a communicable disease or condition oversight agency, such as the Vermont Agency of Human Services Departments who we contract with, for activities authorized by law.
+- To prevent or control disease, injury or disability;

+- To report deaths;

+- To report child abuse or neglect;

+- To report abuse, neglect or exploitation of vulnerable adults; any suspicion of abuse, neglect, or exploitation of the elderly (age 60 or older), or a disabled adult with a diagnosed physical or mental impairment, must be reported; - To report reactions to medications or problems with products; - To notify individuals of recalls of products they may be using; - To notify an individual who may have been exposed to a disease or may be at risk for contracting or spreading a communicable disease or condition

+Health Oversight Activities.
+We may disclose health information to a health oversight agency, such as the Vermont Agency of Human Services Departments of Mental Health, of Disabilities, Aging and Independent Living and of Health who we contract with, for activities authorized by law.
 These oversight activities include, but are not limited to, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.
 We may disclose health information about you without your permission to the Secretary of the U.S. Department of Health and Human Services and/or Office of Civil Rights when they are conducting a compliance review, investigation or enforcement action or for a mandatory report of a health information breach.